sullof/shardjs/README.md

 	Shard.changeKeyType(user_key,'token');

-Be careful, this requires that you have set a special key for tokens in your shard-config file.
+Be careful, this requires that you have set a special key `token` in your shard-config file.

 Other useful method are `.getType` and `.getTime` to have info about the key.